 Mechanical Engineering Graduate Program Committee, with the support of the faculty and the Mechanical Engineering Graduate Student Association (MEGA) created a formal annual evaluation form, thinking it is good practice and a worthwhile investment.
-The evaluation form is in the back of this manual and at http://me.jhu.edu/graduate-studies/academic-advising-graduate/.
+The evaluation form is in the back of this manual and on the Mechanical Engineering Graduate Advising page.

-In Spring, advisors will initiate the evaluation process with their doctoral students and master's students conducting thesis research, who will be expected to complete the evaluation form and meet with their advisors to discuss progress and goals for the next year.
-The student and advisor will both sign the evaluation, after which it will be delivered to the Academic Administrative staff by April 30.
+In Spring, advisors will initiate the evaluation process with their doctoral students and master's students conducting essay research, who will be expected to complete the evaluation form and meet with their advisors to discuss progress and goals for the next year.
+The student and advisor will both sign the evaluation, after which it will be delivered to the academic staff by June 30.